About the Teacher

 BIENVENIDOS A LA CLASE DE ESPAÑOL DE LA SEÑORA ZELLER

+¡Hola!
 My name is Mrs. Zeller.
-This school year I'm teaching Spanish 2 (1st term), Spanish 2 for Native Speakers (1st term and 2nd term), and Spanish 3 for Patient Care (2nd term).
-I also work with students to prepare them for the AP Spanish Language and Culture test and I'm the Spanish club advisor.
+This school year, I'm teaching Spanish 1 (1st term), Spanish 3 for Patient Care, and AP Spanish Language and Culture (2nd term).
+I'm also the Spanish club advisor.
 My education background is BA in Psychology - Universidad del Norte (Colombia), M.Ed in Educational Technology - Universidad de Salamanca (Spain), ELE certificated (Spanish as a Second Language) - Universidad de la Rioja (Spain), and Single Subject Credential in Spanish - TCSJ (Teachers College of San Joaquin).
 I'm also certified as a Medical Interpreter through APEX and Delta college and as a Medical Interpreter Instructor through APEX.
-I have been teaching for 20 years.
-This is my 7th year in SUSD and 6th year as a full time teacher at HCA.
+I have been teaching for 21 years.
+This is my 8th year in SUSD and my 7th year as a full time teacher at HCA.
 I'm honored to be working at HCA and contribute to its mission.

-I have had the opportunity to travel, work, and live in several countries, which gives me a broad spectrum of language usage and cultural perspectives.
 I want to bring all my background and experience to HCA to motivate my students to learn Spanish and be more sensitive to diversity.
-My goal is to help my students to be ready for college and a more competitive force in society for jobs, specially in the health care industry.
-Nowadays, Spanish is the second most commonly language spoken in the world, so knowing Spanish opens many possibilities.
-I also want to encourage students with Hispanic heritage to maintain their language, traditions, reinforce language skills, and promote their culture.
+My goal is to help my students to be ready for college and a more competitive for the workforce, specially in the health care industry.
+Nowadays, Spanish is the second most common language spoken in the world, so knowing Spanish opens many possibilities.
+I also want to encourage students with Hispanic heritage to keep their language, traditions, reinforce language skills, and promote their culture.